 The chemists Walter Bock and Eduard Tschunkur, known as Hofmann’s successors, introduced Buna S rubber.
 It is a substance based on butadiene and styrene which has multiple applications until today, mostly in car tyres, conveyor belts, seals and gaskets.
 It turned out to be a good solution and it was awarded its own patent in 1929.
 The name Buna was derived from the first letters of its ingredient, a monomer called butadiene.

-Similarly, the invention of oil-resistant nitrile rubber, also known as Perbunan, proved to be as equally useful.
+Similarly, the invention of oil-resistant nitrile rubber, also known as Perbunan or Buna N, proved to be equally useful.

-The director for Technical Rubber Products at LANXESS claims that we can’t manufacture only one synthetic rubber anymore.
-He points out the multitude of tyre types and the resulting range of tyre construction processes, using numerous elastomers suited to a given tyre manufacturer’s specific needs.
+As the director for Technical Rubber Products at LANXESS claims, different types of synthetic rubber are needed to meet the industrial requirements these days.
+He points out that the multitude of tyre types results in a wide range of tyre construction processes, which, consequently, means using numerous elastomers suited to the specific needs of given tyre manufacturers.